For information about certification, accreditations, or partnerships

 - complete the Schools in Society and Educational Psychology courses and their accompanying labs (maintaining a combined 2.7 GPA for both courses)

-- take and pass the Praxis I (PPST) Reading, Writing and Mathematics exams
+- take and pass the Praxis I (PPST, ETS Core, Pearson PAPA) Reading, Writing and Mathematics exams

-- and complete an "Application for Acceptance Into the Undergraduate Certification Program" form with their academic advisor.
+- and complete an "Application for Acceptance Into the Undergraduate Educator Preparation Program (EPP)" form with their academic advisor.

 Praxis Exam Requirements

-All students are required to take the Praxis I (PPST) Reading, Writing and Mathematics exams in order to apply for the teacher certification program at SJU.
+All students are required to take the Praxis I (PPST, ETS Core, Pearson PAPA) Reading, Writing and Mathematics exams in order to apply for the teacher certification program at SJU.
 In addition to these three exams, to obtain certification

 - Elementary Education students take (after completing their education courses except student teaching):